 - Peter Pan Mini Golf: This kitschy mini golf spot will delight the kiddos and spark a bit of childhood wanderlust in the parents.
 Play early in the day to beat the heat.

-- See the bats at sunset: 1.5+ million Mexican free-tailed bats call Austin home from March through November.
+- See the bats at sunset: 1.5+ million Mexican free-tailed bats call Austin home from March through late October.
 See their nightly flight near the Congress Avenue Bridge.

 Travel tip: the best view is from lake level, so rent a kayak and paddle over there to see them in action.